jaypha/php-fixdb/README.md

 usually work by specifying the changes needed to the database, and then running the program to update the database.

 FixDB works a little different.
-You sepcify the datase definition you want.
+You sepcify the database definition you want.
 The tool compares this definition to what exists in the database, and then generates the SQL to alter the database to match.
 The changes are non-destructive as much a spossible.